FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.
 Entry points also provide the module developer tools for controlling how it ought to be exposed to the environment, e.g. name, description, configuration.

-??? note "Entry Point Visibility"
+??? info "Entry Point Visibility"
     Contrary to regular Python dependencies, entry points are visible at a system-wide level, even when installed in a local environment.
     You can therefore choose whether to install plugins in their own environment, or construct a shared one (with the NOMAD base).
     We recommend the former to prevent dependency clashing.